 Juan joined Watsi on May 13th, 2014.
-Four years ago, Juan became the 1840th member to automatically support a new Watsi patient every month.
-Since then, 4,632 more people have become monthly donors!
-Juan's most recent donation traveled 8,500 miles to support Rhoda, a girl from Kenya, to fund mobility-restoring leg surgery.
+Seven years ago, Juan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Juan's most recent donation traveled 8,200 miles to support Besufikad, a 4-year-old boy from Ethiopia, to fund hypospadias corrective surgery.